Monday September 16 2013

 Sex on the Internet

-- The Internet offers easy access to hardcore pornographic websites.
+- The Internet offers easy access to pornographic websites.

 - Sexual predators solicit children in Internet chat rooms.

 - One in four children ages 10 to 17 years had unintentionally encountered explicit sexual content.

 - One in five children had been exposed to unwanted sexual solicitation while online.*